 How To Learn Rock Guitar Songs and Solos

-How do we learn how to play rock songs and rock guitar solos on guitar so that they actually sounds like the original?
+How do we learn how to play rock guitar songs and solos so that they actually sound like the original?

 First, let's talk about the skills that must be in place before we can learn how to play rock songs on guitar.